 Desktop apps on Windows are traditionally distributed as exe files which are app packages, most of the time with their own installers.
 Once you run the executable file, the installation wizard requires you to check a few options and click a few things.
 This is in contrast to how apps are installed on macOS or Linux where you can simply click on the Install button and everything is automatically done.
 The Windows way is cumbersome.
 But it does give users the option to choose where they want a certain app to be installed.
 When you install apps from the Microsoft Store on Windows 10, you don’t get that choice.
-Windows does allow you to change the Microsoft Store location so that you can decide where the apps and games are installed.
+Windows does allow you to change the Microsoft Store install location so that you can decide where the apps and games are installed.

 Some store apps can’t be installed on a non-system drive though and those will still get installed on the C: drive.
 However, most apps can be installed or even moved to a non-system drive.
 This can be really helpful if your system drive is filling up fast.
 Anyway, here are the 5 must-have apps for Windows 10 that you must try.